flyrok/lotto_scrape/README.md

 To build initial database of all past numbers, with debugging:
 `lottery_scrape -d lotto.sqlite3 -p 0 -vvv`

 To add most recent numbers to database:
-`lottery_scape -d lotto.sqlite3 -p 1`
+`lottery_scrape -d lotto.sqlite3 -p 1`

 To report all numbers from the database for drawings after 2020-01-01 to the terminal:
 `lottery_scrape -d lotto.sqlite3 -r -s 2020-01-01`